-These butternut squash puff pastry cheese straws are easy to make and are a great way of adding a portion of hidden veg to a savoury snack.
+Butternut squash, cheese and puff pastry prove that they’re a match made in heaven in this wonderful puff pastry cheese straws recipe.
+Easy to make, vegetarian friendly and a great way of adding a portion of hidden veg to a savoury snack.

 I’m proud to say that this recipe for butternut squash cheese straws won the Readers’ Recipe Swap for Kids’ Parties in the Guardian on 6 August 2016 and was featured again in a piece about getting kids to eat more veg in April 2017.

 Can you make cheese straws out of puff pastry?

 Yes you can make delicious cheese straws by using puff pastry.
 In fact puff pastry cheese straws are one of the easiest things out there to make.

 Simply roll out your pastry – or just unroll it if you’ve bought ready rolled – grate cheese over it, roll again, cut into strips, twist and bake.
 Hey presto – you have a delicious, moreish, if not particularly healthy snack.

 But what if you add a vegetable into the mix?